 Scholarly Commons Citation

 Salop, Steven C., "The Raising Rivals’ Cost Foreclosure Paradigm, Conditional Pricing Practices and the Flawed Incremental Price-Cost Test" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1620.
+1620.